 Larimar A Beautiful Gemstone

 Larimar is one of the most attractive natural gemstones in the world that is only found in the Dominican Republic.

 It is a type of extremely rare blue variant of pectolite, a type of mineral that is native to the Dominican Republic.
 The stone derives its name from the daughter of the man Miguel Méndez who made this stone popular in 1974.

 Taking the initial part of Larissa, his daughter’s name, he combined it with “mar”, the Spanish term for sea.
-Thus, the name of Larimar was invented.
+Thus, the name of Larimar famous.

-While the locals were long aware of this stone which often washed up on the shores, it was only after 1970s that commercial mining started for this mineral.
+While the locals were long aware of this stone it was only after 1970s that commercial mining started for this mineral.

 Black Opal Gemstone

 Among the various gemstone names that are considered sacred in this industry, one that deserves special mention is of course the Black Opal.

-Typically, opals are creamy-white in color and are also known for their distinct rainbow-colored inclusions which can reflect light when the gemstone is moved.
+Typically, opals are creamy-white in color and are also famous for their distinct rainbow-color inclusions which can reflect light when the gemstone change the position.

-However, black opals are quite rare, and they can be found only in mines along the Lightning Ridge in New South Wales, Australia.
+However, black opals are quite rare, and they can be available only in mines along the Lightning Ridge in New South Wales, Australia.

-It is to be remembered here that the darker is the color of the black opal stone, the greater is its value.
-The price of the stone is also determined by the brightness of the inclusions.
+It is to be remind here that the darker is the color of the black opal stone, the greater is its value.
+The price of the stone is also depends on the brightness of the inclusions.

-Aurora Australis is among the most famous and valuable specimens of black opals that was mined in 1938 from Lightning Ridge.
+Aurora Australis is among the most famous and valuable specimens of black opals that gets in 1938 from Lightning Ridge.

 It had the weight of 180 carats and famous for its huge size and striking harlequin coloration.
 The stone cost about US $763,000 or AUS $1,000,000 in 2005.

 Paraiba Tourmaline Stone

-Tourmalines have been commonly found across Brazil in numerous colors, but Paraiba tourmalines some of the most sought after stones.
+Tourmalines generally available across Brazil in numerous colors, but Paraiba tourmalines some of the most sought after stones.

-They are known for their bright turquoise hue which is created by its copper content.
-Originally discovered by Heitor Dimas Barbosa in 1987, these tourmalines are highly valued across the world these days.
+They are famous for their bright turquoise hue that is for its copper content.
+Originally discovered by Heitor Dimas Barbosa in 1987, these tourmalines are on high price across the world these days.